 In the event that the defendant incurred a loss due to the plaintiff claiming possession of property during a replevin suit, the defendant can make a claim on the replevin bond for damages.
 After awarding money to the defendant, the surety will then seek restitution from the plaintiff.

 Replevin bond amounts vary case to case, and are based on the value of the property being disputed.
-The court will usually determine the bond amount requirement.
+The court will usually determine the required bond amount.
 In many cases replevin surety bonds are written for up to one and a half times the value of the property under dispute.

-The cost of a replevin bond varies based on your financial information, such as credit, and financial statements.
-Usually the cost of a replevin bond is between 1% and 2% of the total bond amount, and the surety will require collateral equal to the value of the bond.
+The cost of a replevin bond varies based on your financial information, such as credit and financial statements.
+Usually the cost of a replevin bond is between 1% and 3% of the total bond amount, and the surety will require collateral equal to the value of the bond.
+The three most common forms of collateral include:

 Requirements for replevin bonds vary.
 Below are some items that are commonly necessary to secure the surety bond:

 Requirements for replevin bonds vary.
-Contact us as Viking Bonds and we can help you understand what you need to secure your bond.
+Contact Viking Bond Service and we can help you understand what you need to secure your bond.

 Counter replevin bonds are replevin bonds taken out by the defendant, instead of the plaintiff, in order to hold on to property while the case is ongoing instead of surrendering it to the plaintiff.
 In this case, the defendant is the principal, while the plaintiff is the obligee.
 Counter replevin bonds carry similar costs and application processes to standard replevin bonds, and also require collateral equal to the full value of the bond amount.